pdn4kd/SDSS-Tidal-Parameter-Analysis/README.md

 Additional executables: read_PSF, GALFIT, SExtractor.
 You'll want to make them executable like system files.
 3rd party software: [IRAF](http://iraf.noao.edu/) (and by extension xgterm).
 [SAOImage DS9](http://ds9.si.edu/site/Home.html), while not strictly required, is still useful.

+## Required information/columns
+col0: Some sort of ID (*PER_to_CSV.pl assume that it starts with "nyu" and will need to be modified if your scheme does not.
+The other files should be more agnostic)

+imgx/imgy: object location within an image. (in principle findable with a reworked pipeline.
+Here we use known galaxies from the NYU-VAGC)

+run/camcol/field: These are related to filenames within SDSS.

+Zero_point_r: r-band zero-point

+gain_r: image gain (ADU per electron) in r-band

 ## Specific workflow:

 Enter SQL query & object list